 How has Christopher turned his life around while in prison?

-From his prison cell, Christopher realized a majority of convicts released from prison were unable to succeed in the community at large due to a lack of education, job skills, family supports and money.
+From his prison cell, Christopher realized a majority of convicts released from prison were unable to succeed in the community in large part due to a lack of education, job skills and family support.
 He immersed himself in correspondence studies and subsequently became an advocate for prison education to reduce recidivism and improve communities.
+He is currently pursuing a Master’s in Business Administration from Adams State University.

 What topics can Christopher comment on?